SENDIASS guide to SEND tribunals

 Some appeals are being prioritised by the tribunal:

-- Age-phase transfers – those who are moving from one stage of education to the next, including early years to school, primary to secondary and secondary to post-16 provision.
+- Age-phase transfers – children and young people who are moving from one stage of education to the next, including early years to school, primary to secondary and secondary to post-16 provision.

-- Out of education – those who are waiting for a placement to be agreed and are unable to access education because of their physical or mental health, exclusions or other reasons.
+- Out of education – children and young people who are waiting for a placement to be agreed or are unable to access education because of their physical or mental health, exclusions or other reasons.

-When you lodge your appeal, you must fill in a SEND35/35a form.
+When you lodge your appeal, you must fill in a SEND35 or a SEND35a form.
 If your child is out of education, or they are moving on to the next stage of their education, it is important to make this clear on your appeal form and also in the subject line of your email when you submit it so that the tribunal can consider it as a priority.

 Paper hearings